davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 ### Setup 1 - Create SQL VM

+**This step can be skipped, if desired and in the interest of time.
+You can instead use the following VM information from our "shared lab" SQL Server where everything is already created.
+Connectivity information will be provided below.**

 1. Login to the Azure Portal http://portal.azure.com

 2. Press the create new resource button in the upper left toolbar